sunkejl/artisan/Gitbook/computer_system/chapter_1_A_Tour_Of_Computer_System/Section_1_3_It_Pays_to_Understand_How_Compilation_Systems_Work.md

 buffer overflow vulnerabilities have accounted for the majority of security holes in network and Internet servers.

-These vulnerabilities exist because too few programmers understand the needto carefully restrict the quantity and forms of data they accept from untrustedsources.
+These vulnerabilities exist because too few programmers understand the need to carefully restrict the quantity and forms of data they accept from untrustedsources.

 A first step in learning secure programming is to understand the con-sequences of the way data and control information are stored on the program stack.